 The IDP welcomes college Sophomores through post-graduates.
-The average internship lasts three months and includes a keystone project for each intern.
+The average internship lasts three months.
 Interns usually work between 10-20 hours a week.
-Summer internships are also available for high-school juniors and seniors.
+Summer internships are also available.

-Communication – Working with our Communication Director, the intern would help with a wide variety of media projects.
-These projects will require computer and phone work.
-Projects include website updates, media list research, messaging research, video and audio editing.
-Additional duties could include volunteer recruitment, front desk coverage, and data entry.
+Communications Director – Working with our Communication Director, the intern would help with a wide variety of media projects.
+These projects would require computer and phone work.
+Projects might include website updates, media list research and messaging research, and brainstorming for social media content ideas.

 Tracking – Working with a Communication Director, the intern will regularly observe Legislative Committee meetings, political events, and online informational sources.
 Their job is to identify points of political contention and potential political capital that emerges.

-Executive –Working with Executive staff , the intern will help with infrastructure creation, organizational management, and organizational development opportunities.
+Executive Director –Working with Executive staff , the intern will help with infrastructure creation, organizational management, and organizational development opportunities.
 This requires a person who is dependable, prioritizes communication, highly skilled in keyboarding, technology and eager to learn systems and organizational development methods.